Skip to content

 • by

-Rigel, Beta Orionis (β Ori), is a blue-white supergiant star located in the constellation Orion, the Hunter.
+Rigel, Beta Orionis (β Ori), is a blue-white supergiant star located approximately 848 light-years away in the constellation Orion, the Hunter.
 With an apparent magnitude of 0.13, it is the brightest star in Orion and the seventh brightest star in the sky.
-It is slightly fainter than Vega in the constellation Lyra and Capella in Auriga, but outshines Procyon in Canis Minor, Achernar in Eridanus and (most of the time) its Orion neighbour Betelgeuse.
-Like Betelgeuse, Rigel is slightly variable, showing fluctuations in brightness from magnitude 0.05 to 0.18.
-It lies at an estimated distance of 860 light years from Earth.

 Star system

 Rigel BC takes about 24,000 years to complete an orbit around Rigel A, while the components B and C orbit each other with a period of about 63 years.
-Rigel Ba and Rigel Bb have a considerably shorter period, completing an orbit every 9.860 days.
+Rigel Ba and Rigel Bb have a considerably shorter orbital period.
+They complete an orbit around a common centre of mass every 9.860 days.

 The properties of the components Rigel Ba, Ba and C are difficult to determine because of the stars’ proximity to each other.
 All three appear to be blue-white main sequence stars of the spectral type B9 V, with similar temperatures.
 Their estimated masses are also similar at 3.84, 2.94, and 3.84 solar masses respectively.